Bluetooth LE beacons

 CTS uses these apps to test privileges and permissions.
 To pass the tests, you must preload the apps into the appropriate directories on the system image without re-signing them.

-This is applicable to devices, which have eSE(embedded Secure Element), SIM or SDs.
 See CTS Test for Secure Element for more detailed information on Open Mobile API Test cases and Access Control Test cases.

 The CTS media stress tests require video clips to be on external storage

 /sdcard).
 Most of the clips are from Big Buck Bunny which is copyrighted by

 the Blender Foundation under the Creative Commons Attribution 3.0 license.

 The required space depends on the maximum video playback resolution supported